Characters: American Horror Story: Asylum

 - Dumb Blonde: Subverted after being possessed by the Devil, where she becomes very smart and manipulative.

 - Driven to Suicide: Her death was what we call an "assisted suicide."
 If you're old enough to be surfing the American Horror Story boards freely, you likely know what that is.
 While there is some debate, Rabe herself has confirmed that it was, indeed, a form of killing herself.
 She also said that, had Sister Eunice lived, she likely would've killed herself, anyhow - there just really wasn't any other way after what had happened.

 A psychiatrist at Briarcliff Institute whose approach to treatment creates conflict with that of Sister Jude's.
 He is first brought in to examine Kit to see if he is mentally fit to stand trial, and convinces him to plead guilty in order to avoid the death penalty.
 Thredson quickly becomes appalled at the dated treatments practiced at the asylum.

-Big Good: Seems to be the only person trying to help the patients then completely subverted in the worse way
+- Big Good: Seems to be the only person trying to help the patients.
+It's then completely subverted in the worse way.

 "Times may have changed, doctor, but the nature of evil has not."

 "The tonic for a diseased mind lies in the 3 P's: productivity, prayer, and purification."

 Sister Jude’s superior and the object of her affections.
 He and Dr. Arden are working together to keep the secrets of Briarcliff hidden, the Monsignor will do anything to protect the asylum.